christoph-cullmann/www/content/posts/kate-on-all-platforms-2024/index.md

 Same as for Windows, if you like to try that, use the nighly installer for either ARM or Intel Macs linked on the [Kate website](https://kate-editor.org/get-it/).

-## Others
+## Other Platforms

-Naturally there are more operating systems out there then mentioned above.
+Naturally there are more than the above mentioned operating systems around.

-Beside the mobile ones like Android and iOS that are not that interesting for Kate, many other small open desktop operating systems exist.
+Beside the mobile ones like [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) and [iOS](https://en.wikipedia.org/wiki/IOS) that are not that interesting for Kate, many other desktop operating systems exist.

 Even if the Kate team itself doesn't put active work it them, that doesn't mean Kate can't run there.

-Without any active work on our side, for example a Kate port for Haiku was done.
+Without any active work on our side, for example a Kate port for [Haiku](https://www.haiku-os.org/) was done.
 Some one-liner patches for that got even upstreamed.

 If you work on some port of our stuff and need to upstream stuff, please contact us.